 For the people staying in Kiev (or even Lviv), I suggest you to go to Odessa for a few days if you have time of course!
 The city is really beautiful, people are relaxed, it’s a safe place and of course like every city in the country, it’s super cheap!

-- You wanna go to Ukraine?
+- Wanna go to Ukraine?
 Do not leave home without a travel insurance!
+Here’s why you should buy travel insurance!

 Some links are affiliate links, which means if you make a purchase, I earn a commission, at no extra cost to you.